Epidemiologists study the patterns, causes and effects of diseases in groups of people

 You can also get relevant experience in a public health related role.

 Find out more about the different kinds of work experience and internships that are available.

 Epidemiologists work for national, international, public and private organisations involved in the study of patterns of health and disease in populations, including the NHS and government agencies.

 The UK Health Security Agency (UKHSA), an executive agency sponsored by the Department of Health and Social Care, employs a large number of epidemiologists.
 Jobs are usually advertised on NHS Jobs or the Civil Service recruitment website.
 Similar positions are available at:

 Epidemiologists also work for other government bodies, such as the Health and Safety Executive (HSE), and for local authorities.

 Universities and research institutions employ lecturers within the field of public health and epidemiology, as well as researchers working on specific projects.

-The private sector, especially global pharmaceutical companies, offer possible positions and require strong commercial awareness.
+The private sector, especially global pharmaceutical companies, also employs epidemiologists with strong commercial awareness.

 Look for job vacancies at: